 2019 Novel Coronavirus (2019-nCoV) Update: Uncoating the Virus

 It’s understandable that some may be overwhelmed, or even frightened, by news about the outbreak.
 What can one do about these worries and concerns?
-One of the most important things that can be done is to monitor reputable sources like the CDC, WHO, and other expert agencies and people.
+One of the most important things that can be done is to monitor reputable sources like the CDC, the World Health Organization (WHO) and other expert agencies and people.

 It might be worthwhile to tune out social media or other non-reputable sources if it creates panic.
-I always tell my students, friends and family members that “microbes don’t read the book” with regards to our understanding them.
+I always tell my students, friends and family members that “microbes don’t read the book” with regard to our understanding them.
 The microbes don’t read or listen to social media either.
-Try to stay informed, and listen to experts and sources that do offer facts but not sensationalism.
+Try to stay informed, and listen to experts and sources that do offer facts, but not sensationalism.

-When I was working on my PhD dissertation regarding MRSA adaptation, I immersed myself in Social Representation Theory (SRT).
-SRT offers a new approach for studying how the media and citizens construct societal and political issues colouring our age, or some specific time period (e.g. climate change, health stigmas like tuberculosis, etc.).
+When I was working on my Ph.D. dissertation regarding MRSA adaptation, I immersed myself in Social Representation Theory (SRT).
+SRT offers a new approach for studying how the media and citizens construct societal and political issues coloring our age, or some specific time period (e.g., climate change, health stigmas like tuberculosis, etc.).
 We rarely want to admit that we are all influenced by media (especially social media) with respect to fear.
 It literally can create its own reproduction rate of spread among the general public, as well as those in charge or experts.
 We are all human.
-And, in the age of Facebook, Twitter, and other media outlets we all participate in being vectors to spread these dangerous and fear-invoking story lines.
+And, in the age of Facebook, Twitter and other media outlets, we all participate in being vectors to spread these dangerous and fear-invoking story lines.

-- For everyone: It’s currently flu and respiratory disease season, and CDC recommends getting vaccinated, taking everyday preventive actions to stop the spread of germs, and taking flu antivirals if prescribed.
+- For everyone: It’s flu and respiratory disease season, and CDC recommends getting vaccinated, taking everyday preventive actions to stop the spread of germs and taking flu antivirals if prescribed.

 - For healthcare professionals:

-- Be on the look-out for people with travel history to China that have fever and respiratory symptoms.
+- Be on the look-out for people with travel history to China who have fever and respiratory symptoms.